OneXmple/Demos/README.md

-# Grpc and Http .Net Core Micorservice Example
+# Grpc and Http .Net Core Microservice Example

 This is a basic example of a microservice architecture using: